bytebag/simple-php-and-js-websockets/README.md

 # TODO
 - Remove all the console.logs
-- Possibly make it possible to select which interface the server binds to
+- Maybe make it possible to select which interface the server binds to
 - Tidy up commented out debugging code